virtual-labs/exp-design-ultrasonic-sensors-coep/experiment/procedure.md

 ### Procedure

 ##### Prerequisite :
-- Answer all the questions and click on "Submit Test" button.
+- Answer all the questions and click on "Submit Test" button
-- Click on next level button which will appear in place of submit button below the test.
+- Click on next level button which will appear in place of submit button below the test

 ##### Simulator :
-- Select frequency, distance, and fluid type.
+1. Select frequency, distance, and fluid type

-- Click on "CHECK CONFIGURATION" button.
+2. Click on "CHECK CONFIGURATION" button

-- Use the formula and calculate time (ms) and click on submit button.
+3. Use the formula and calculate time (ms) and click on submit button

 	Time = [(Distance * 2) /Speed of Sound] X 1000

-- You need to take 5 readings (calculations) by selecting different configurations (frequency, distance).
+4. You need to take 5 readings (calculations) by selecting different configurations (frequency, distance)

-- After completing 5 readings, click on "GO FOR LEVEL MEASUREMENT" button.
+5. After completing 5 readings, click on "GO FOR LEVEL MEASUREMENT" button

 ##### Level mesurement
-- Select Tank Height (cm), and water level for level measurement.
+6. Select Tank Height (cm), and water level for level measurement

-- Click on "CHECK CONFIGURATION" button.
+7. Click on "CHECK CONFIGURATION" button

-- Click on "Inlet" Valve to fill the water in tank.
+8. Click on "Inlet" Valve to fill the water in tank

-- Click on " START" button.
+9. Click on " START" button

-- Enter Calculated time in textbox and click on "SUBMIT" button.
+10. Enter Calculated time in textbox and click on "SUBMIT" button

-- Click on "STOP" button given on mimic frame.
+11. Click on "STOP" button given on mimic frame

-- Repeat above steps and take 4 readings.
+12. Repeat above steps and take 4 readings

-- Click on FINISH button.
+13. Click on FINISH button